5 Ways to Keep your Drain Clog Free

 One of the most frustrating plumbing issues you’ll have to face is a slow-moving or clogged drain.
 It slows you down, looks messy, smells unpleasant and can even turn into a bigger problem if it causes water to back up onto your counters or into the floor.
-For a major clog, a quick call to the Anchorage plumbing experts at Klebs Mechanical is the best course of action.
+For a major clog, a quick call to our plumbing experts at Klebs Mechanical is the best course of action.
 However, other clogs can be prevented or resolved with some simple DIY action.
 We’ve put together a few tips to help you keep your drain clog free.

 - Avoid Grease – Letting grease pour into your drain can be one of the leading causes of clogs.
 Surprisingly, even the smallest amount of oil can be a problem, since it will attach to hair and other debris that may be in the drain already.
 Make sure you pour grease into a jar or other container for proper disposal.